-The HemoSphere advanced monitoring platform is intended to be used by qualified personnel or trained clinicians in a critical care environment in a hospital setting.
+The HemoSphere advanced monitoring platform is intended to be used by qualified personnel or trained clinicians in a critical care environment for monitoring of hemodynamic parameters in patients undergoing treatment, including for sepsis, acute respiratory distress syndrome (ARDS), or COVID-19 in a hospital setting.

-The HemoSphere advanced monitoring platform is intended for use with compatible Edwards Swan-Ganz and oximetry catheters, and pressure monitoring sensors and catheters.
+The HemoSphere advanced monitoring platform is intended for use with compatible Edwards Swan-Ganz and oximetry catheters, and FloTrac, FloTrac IQ/Acumen IQ, and TruWave DPT sensors.

 A comprehensive list of parameters available while monitoring with the HemoSphere advanced monitor and a connected HemoSphere Swan-Ganz module are listed below in table 1-1.
+Only iCO, iCI, iSVR, and iSVRI are available to the pediatric patient population.